Princess Ernestine of Saxe-Weimar-Eisenach: Life

 Ernestine Auguste Sophie was a daughter of the Duke Ernest August I of Saxe-Weimar-Eisenach and his second wife, Margravine Sophie Charlotte of Brandenburg-Bayreuth, daughter of George Frederick Charles, Margrave of Brandenburg-Bayreuth.

-On 1 July 1758, she married in Bayreuth Ernest Frederick III, Duke of Saxe-Hildburghausen (1727–1780).
+On 1 July 1758, she married Ernest Frederick III, Duke of Saxe-Hildburghausen in Bayreuth.
 The marriage was arranged at the behest of her aunt the Queen Sophie Magdalene of Denmark.
 She had been the groom's mother in law during his earlier marriage.
 Ernest Frederick Charles was heavily indebted and the dowry Ernestine brought in was significant.

-Carl Barth describes the Duchess as follows: "... apart from a fine half-squint of one eye, she was a beautiful, well-built lady who occupied herself passionately with music (French horn, flute, piano and violin!).

-She fought, rode, hunted on horseback and on foot like a man, usually in the whole Amazon costume and tightly fitting trousers of deerskin, sitting on horseback Amazon style.
-She personally led the knightly exercises of the Crown Prince".
+Carl Barth describes the Duchess as follows: apart from a fine half-squint of one eye, she was a beautiful, well-built lady who occupied herself passionately with music (French horn, flute, piano, and violin!).
+She fought, rode, and hunted on horseback and on foot like a man, usually dressed in the full Amazon costume with tightly fitting deerskin trousers, sitting on horseback in Amazon style.
+She personally led the knightly exercises of the Crown Prince.

-Christian Friedrich von Stocmeier (d.
-1807) was appointed steward.
+Christian Friedrich von Stocmeier was appointed steward.
 His policies improved the country's tight financial situation, but he could not prevent a national bankruptcy.
 In 1769 the country was placed under imperial sequestration and a debit commission attempted to consolidate the financial situation.

-After the death of her husband in 1780 she retired completely.
-She lived in the so-called Fischbergsche house on the market of Hildburghausen and dealt mainly with music.
+After the death of her husband in 1780, she retired completely.
+She lived in the so-called Fischbergsche House on the market of Hildburghausen and devoted herself mainly to music.

 Prince Joseph of Saxe-Hildburghausen exercised guardianship of her son Frederick, who was still a minor.